 Lumagen User Guide

-The range of Lumagen Radiance LUT boxes work with a combined 1D and 3D LUT for accurate display calibration when used in conjunction with LightSpace CMS
+The range of Lumagen Radiance LUT boxes work with a combination of 1D and 3D LUTs for accurate display calibration when used in conjunction with LightSpace CMS

 The Lumagen Radiance LUT boxes are HDMI input/output devices, ideal for use with any form of display that uses HDMI or DVI-D connections, making it a perfect for home theatre operations where precise colour management is required.